General Roman Calendar: October

 On 18 May 2020, Pope Francis inscribed Saint Faustina Kowalska, Virgin, in the General Roman Calendar.

 On 29 May 2014, Pope Francis inscribed Saint John XXIII, Pope, in the General Roman Calendar.

 On 29 May 2014, Pope Francis inscribed Saint John Paul II, Pope, in the General Roman Calendar.

+On 3 February 2026, Pope Leo inscribed Saint John Henry Newman, Priest and Doctor of the Church, in the General Roman Calendar.